Breakthrough/PySceneDetect/docs/examples/usage-example.md

 |      20      |  00:00:04.144 | <img src="https://raw.githubusercontent.com/Breakthrough/PySceneDetect/resources/tests/goldeneye/d-content-t-30/ge-scene-20.jpg" width="480" />  |

 Note that this is *almost* perfect - however, one of the scene cuts/breaks in scene 17 was not detected.
-We will now generate a statistics file for the `goldeneye.mp4` video to determine the optimal detection threshold (`-t 27` ends up being the optimal value for `goldeneye.mp4` when using `-d content`, versus the default value of `30`).
+We will now generate a statistics file for the `goldeneye.mp4` video to determine the optimal detection threshold (`--threshold 27` ends up being the optimal value for `goldeneye.mp4` when using `detect-content`, versus the default value of `30`).
 Finally, we will use the output from PySceneDetect to split the original video into individual files/clips.

 ## Finding Optimal Threshold/Sensitivity Value